Anxiety symptoms are on the rise. Studies show more people than ever are anxious.

 Anxiety disorders and normal feelings of anxiousness are two different things.

-When feelings of fear or nervousness become excessive, difficult to control, or interfere with daily life, an anxiety disorder may be present.
+You may have an anxiety disorder when feelings of fear or nervousness become excessive, difficult to control, or interfere with daily life.

-It’s common to think about anxiety in a way that may hinder our ability to overcome it.
+It’s common to think about anxiety as impossible to overcome.

 “The biggest misconception about anxiety is that it’s to be feared and avoided at all costs,” says Noah Clyman, a licensed clinical social worker and director of NYC Cognitive Therapy, a private psychotherapy practice in New York City.